 appropriately and quickly to assure this is ready when widespread implementation

 is needed fast.

 8] Design the lowest cost mirror guidance.
-Given that heliostat mirrors may number in the thousands for a large solar plant, this could be the biggest opportunity to substantially slash the cost of concentrated solar power.
+Given that heliostat mirrors may number in the hundreds of thousands for a large solar plant, this could be the biggest opportunity to substantially slash the cost of Concentrated Solar Power.
 The heliostat mirror field is half the installation cost for CSP electricity generation and constitutes almost all of the cost of heat generation installations for instance, for industrial heat needs, to replace existing burners, and augment conventional plants with solar energy whenever possible.
 (See next example on how ultra-low-cost mirror fields can be designed.).

 9] Don’t depend on subsidies or over-supply discounts.
 Doing all above will lower the cost so much that it will eliminate the need depend on these or wait for them to appear.

 EXAMPLE: HELIOSTAT MIRROR GUIDANCE AT HALF THE COST OR BETTER

 The overall strategy: Instead of depending on hundreds of thousands of expensive servo-controlled motors, controllers, sensors, and gearboxes, the ultra-low-cost strategy would be to couple mirrors together mechanically, driven by a few common “master” drives..